supaflyENJOY/DynamicsDocs/docs/Scheduling/EncounterValdations.md

 ### Practitioner Does not have Required Credentials
 This validation ensures that the practitioner on the session has the required credentials for this service (as configured on the [Insurance Plan Benefit](../AdminSetup/InsurancePlan.md/#RequiredQualifications)).

-**Validation fails** if there is a required qualification for this service, and the practitioner on this encounter service does not have a that qualification.

 <details>
 <summary> How to Resolve this Validation Failure</summary>